stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 title: Stormpath Python Quickstart
 ---

-Welcome to Stormpath's Python Library Quickstart!
+Welcome to Stormpath's Python Quickstart!

 This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath Python library.
 During this